albertofrizzera/VT-RSBS/README.md

 <br>
 </center>

+# Vision-Language Embedding Model Benchmark for Remote Sensing

 ## Introduction

-This project aims at developing a platform for benchmarking of vision-language models in the remote sensing scenario.
+Welcome to our project aimed at developing a comprehensive platform for benchmarking vision-language models in the remote sensing domain.
+Our goal is to evaluate and compare various models, ensuring they are optimized for remote sensing applications.

 ## Disclaimer

-There is no restriction on the model type.
-The only requirement is providing these three things:
+There are no restrictions on the type of model you can use.
+However, your model must meet the following requirements:

+### Model Requirements

+1. **Model Loading Function**:
-1. A function to load the model.
-This function must return three callables: model, textprocessor, imageprocessor.
+    - **Output**: This function should return three callables: `model`, `text_processor`, and `image_processor`.
-- The model is the model itself.
+        - **Model**: The model itself.
-- Textprocessor is a function that takes in input a list of strings and tokenize them, producing in output a tensor of indices of size BxL (tensors padded at the maximum length).
+        - **Text Processor**: A function that takes a list of strings as input and tokenizes them, producing a tensor of indices of size BxL (with tensors padded to the maximum length).
-- Imageprocessor is a function that takes in input a single PIL Image and apply transformations on it, producing in output a tensor of size CxHxW.
+        - **Image Processor**: A function that takes a single PIL Image as input and applies transformations, producing a tensor of size CxHxW.

+2. **Text Embedding Function**:
-2. A function to produce text embeddings.
-This function takes in input the model, the texts (list of strings), and the device.
-It then preprocess the text with textprocessor and produce embeddings with the model.
-It returns the embeddings, a tensor of shape BxD, where D is the embedding dimension.
+    - **Input**: The function takes the model, a list of texts (strings), and the device.
+    - **Process**: Preprocesses the text using the `text_processor` and produces embeddings using the model.
+    - **Output**: Returns embeddings as a tensor of shape BxD, where D is the embedding dimension.

+3. **Image Embedding Function**:
-3. A function to produce image embeddings.
-This function takes in input the model, the images (list of PIL.Image objects), and the device.
-It then preprocess the images with imageprocessor and produce embeddings with the model.
-It returns the embeddings, a tensor of shape BxD, where D is the embedding dimension.
+    - **Input**: The function takes the model, a list of images (PIL.Image objects), and the device.
+    - **Process**: Preprocesses the images using the `image_processor` and produces embeddings using the model.
+    - **Output**: Returns embeddings as a tensor of shape BxD, where D is the embedding dimension.

+### Example Implementations

-You can find some examples of the implementation of these functions in ```utils.py```.
-Specifically, functions to load remoteCLIP, georsCLIP, CLIPrsicdv2 and openaiCLIP have been implemented.
+You can find example implementations of these functions in `utils.py`.
+Specifically, functions to load and process models such as `remoteCLIP`, `georsCLIP`, `CLIPrsicdv2`, and `openaiCLIP` have been implemented for reference.

 ## Installation
 1. Create a conda environment following the instructions contained in ```environment.txt``` or using ```requirements.txt```.